prometheusresearch/htsql/doc/introduction.rst

       FROM "ad"."school" AS "school"
       ORDER BY 1 ASC

+*On the left is an HTSQL query, on the right is the equivalent SQL*

-HTSQL wraps an existing relational database and translates incoming queries into SQL.
+HTSQL wraps your existing existing relational database, transparently handling SQL complexities for you.
 The current version of HTSQL supports *SQLite*, *PostgreSQL*, *MySQL*, *Oracle*, and *Microsoft SQL Server*.
+We've taken care to abstract differences between these SQL dialects so that a given HTSQL query has consistent semantics across database server implementations.

 HTSQL is an Advanced Query Language
 -----------------------------------